.asc

 • Be particularly cautious with executable file types

-• Compatibility problems: Older or newer versions of software may not fully support certain .ascii grid files
+• Compatibility problems: Older or newer versions of software may not fully support certain .asc files

 • Missing elements: Fonts, media, or other components may not transfer correctly between systems